Shabbat Shalom?

 There is a growing movement in Christianity to restore Sabbath keeping and the festivals, seeking to get back to the Hebrew roots of the New Covenant faith.
 Surely there must be some lasting significance to the rich heritage of the faith of Abraham.
 After all, are not the disciples of the Son of God supposed to be Abraham’s offspring by faith?

-We are a people who follow Yahshua,1 the Messiah, in the most radical (i.e., back-to-the-roots) way we know how.
+We are a people who follow Yahshua,[fn]Yahshua is the original Hebrew name of the one called Jesus in most English Bibles.[/fn] the Messiah, in the most radical (i.e., back-to-the-roots) way we know how.
 We live together in communities called clans, and the clans in a particular geographic region function together as a tribe.
 There are twelve tribes of our people, and together we aspire to be the spiritual Israel that Yahweh, the God of Abraham, Isaac, and Jacob, has always wanted.

 We keep the Sabbath together in all of our dwelling places, on the seventh day of the week, from sundown on Friday until sundown on Saturday.
 And every day, morning and evening, we gather in all of our households to worship our Creator, and to hear from Him by His Spirit speaking through each other and teaching us from the Scriptures.